 - Use a rinse aid.
 Rinse aids come in solid and liquid forms.
 They help reduce spotting and etching by breaking the bond between water and the dishes.
 Most rinse aids are added with each dishwashing load.

 - Check your water temperature.
 Run the water at your kitchen sink for 1 minute.
 Put a candy thermometer in a glass and run water into the glass to measure your incoming water temperature.
-Many dish detergent manufacturers recommend a temperature of 130 degrees.
-But rather than turning up your hot water heater unnecessarily high, use the high-temp setting on your dishwasher to heat the water no higher than 140 degrees (water that's too hot can promote etching; see below).
+Many dish detergent manufacturers recommend a temperature of 130 degrees, but rather than turning up your hot water heater unnecessarily high, use the high-temp setting on your dishwasher to heat the water no higher than 140 degrees.
 If your water heater is far from the kitchen and it takes a while for the hot water to arrive, run the kitchen faucet for a minute or so until the water is hot, then turn on the dishwasher.

 Is It Etching?